near/wallet-selector/packages/core/docs/guides/multilanguage-support.md

-# Multi-language support
+ #  Multilanguage support

 - Languages are detected from browser language settings.
-- If user preferred language is not supported, english is rendered as default.
+- If user preffered language is not supported, english is rendered as default.

 ## Supported languages
 - English
+- Spanish
+- Chinese
+- Bulgarian
+- Vietnamese
+- Korean
 - Arabic
-- Bulgarian
-- Chinese
-- Croatian
 - Hindi
-- Korean
-- Macedonian
-- Serbian
-- Slovenian
-- Spanish
-- Vietnamese

  ## How to use

-- Language files are located in locale folder [here](https://github.com/near/wallet-selector/tree/main/packages/core/src/lib/locale)
+- Language files are located in locale folder in `packages\core\src\lib\locale`
 - In order for text to be translated `translate` function should be used as in example below
 - Can be extended when needed following `packageName.section.translationKey`structure